ott-lang/ott/README.md

 ## Copyright information

-The ocamlgraph library is distributed under the LGPL (from http://www.lri.fr/~filliatr/ftp/ocamlgraph/); we include a snapshot for convenience.
-For its authorship and copyright information see the files therein.

-All other files are distributed under the BSD-style licence in LICENCE.
+Files are distributed under the BSD-style licence in LICENCE.